Details: Compensation is competitive and based on experience. We offer a comprehensive benefits package.

 - Exhibits ability to identify and address issues

 - Manages up and laterally by proactively providing supervisors and clients support and solutions to move work and projects forward

-- Identifies and seeks to resolve and prevent conflicts with and between team members and direct reports
+- Identifies and seeks to resolve and prevent conflicts with team members

 Educational Background and Work Experience